 Residents live in furnished townhomes similar to multi-level condos, except the floor plans are intended for student living — hence the individually keyed bedrooms with private, adjoining bathrooms and open living rooms.
 Members of the community enjoy amenities that cater to both sides of college life, including work (private study rooms, a computer lab) and play (a resort-style pool, a game lounge).
 Furthermore, living close to campus is advantageous to students who desire independence but also wish to remain connected to school affairs.

 If you’ve tried other types of student housing and were unfulfilled, modern student housing is a solution.
 This type of housing adopts the best elements of dorms (student atmosphere), apartments (community living), condos (modern amenities), and houses (interior appliances) and then adds special considerations for the student lifestyle (furnishings, individual housing contracts, a location near campus).
-The result is a type of off campus housing near University of Illinois at Urbana–Champaign that is suitable for students like you.
+The result is a type of student housing near University of Illinois at Urbana–Champaign that is suitable for scholars like you.